 Allegations have recently appeared in the press and during Congressional hearings alluding to the fact that certain carriers have permitted or assisted government agents to inspect and copy telegraph messages or to intercept telex communications.
-Such allegations raise questions of possible violations of federal statutes including Section 605 of the Communications Act and Chapter 119 of Title 13 of the United States Code.
+Such allegations raise questions of possible violations of federal statutes including Section 605 of the Communications Act and Chapter 119 of Tille 13 of the United States Code.
 Pursuant to our responsibilities under the Communications Act, we would appreciate your response to the following questions:

-- 1. Has your company ever divulged the existence or contents of telegraph messages to government agents or provided government agents information for use in intercepting telex traffic except as authorized by Chapter 119, Title 18, United States Code, Section 605 of the Communications Act, or other federal statute? - If the answer to number 1 is yes, or if no based on a claim of express authority under a federal statute, please supply full information as to the times, surrounding circumstances, reasons for such action and your views as to the lawful-Mess of such actions under the Communications.
+Act, or other federal statute?

+If the answer to number 1 is yes, or if no based on a claim of express authority under a federal statute, please supply full information as to the times, surrounding circumstances, reasons for such action and your views as to the lawfulness of such autions under the Communications ...
 Act, particularly Section 605.

-We would appreciate you response no later than December 1, 1975.
+We would-appressione your response no later than Decompose 1